Man that is born of a woman is of few days and full of trouble. (Job 14:1)

 Note: Let them alone: they be blind leaders of the blind.
 And if the blind lead the blind, both shall fall into the ditch.
 (Matthew 15:14)

 The simple believeth every word but the prudent man looketh well to his going.
-(Proverbs 14:15)
+(Proverbs 14:15) Note: Be sober, be vigilant; because your adversary the devil, as a roaring lion, walks about, seeking whom he may devour:

-Note: Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: (Matthew 7:13)
+- Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: (Matthew 7:13)

 - Beware of false prophets, which come to you in sheep's clothing, but inwardly they are ravening wolves.